 Child Development Lab

-As part of the Center for Child and Family Success within the T. Denny Sanford School of Social and Family Dynamics at Arizona State University, the Child Development Lab (CDL) plays an integral role in the university's threefold mission of teaching, research, and service.
+As part of the Center for Child and Family Success within the T. Denny Sanford School of Social and Family Dynamics, the Child Development Lab (CDL) plays an integral role in the university's threefold mission of teaching, research, and service.
+Licensed by the Arizona Department of Health Services, the CDL provides a unique opportunity for early childhood professionals to gain real-world experience while helping children and families participate in safe, child-centered research studies conducted by faculty and graduate students.
+The CDL’s quality education and care program follows the National Association for the Education of Young Children’s criterion for best practices in early care and education.

 A quality childhood program

-We provide quality early childhood education and childcare for young children from two years old through 5 years old.
-We provide a wide range of age-appropriate activities that facilitate children's intellectual, social-emotional, and physical development based on the National Association for the Education of the Young Children's (NAEYC) practice.
-Curriculum activities and adult-child interactions are tailored to meet the individual needs, interests, and abilities of each child.
+The CDL provides education and childcare for children two to five years old through a wide range of age-appropriate activities that facilitate children's intellectual, social-emotional, and physical development.
+Based on well-researched practices from the National Association for the Education of Young Children, activities and adult-child interactions are tailored to meet the individual needs, interests, and abilities of each child.

 A university at our doorstep

-Children at the CDL have access to the many rich and varied resources of a major university.
-Our program includes walking field trips to the museums, libraries, and centers on ASU's campus.
-We also have frequent "guest speakers" and special activities from such departments as music, art, education, nursing, intercollegiate athletics, and architecture.
+Children at the CDL have access to ASU’s many rich and varied resources.
+The program includes field trips to the museums, libraries, and centers on the Tempe campus.
+The lab also frequently hosts guest speakers and special activities from the music, art, education, nursing, intercollegiate athletics, and architecture departments at ASU.

 A place for parents

-Providing for the needs of parents is an important part of our program.
-We welcome and encourage parent involvement.
-Observation facilities are open daily, and parents are always invited to visit or join their child for lunch.
-Parent conferences are offered twice a year.
-We also provide a variety of educational programs and social events for parents.
+The CDL is committed to meeting the needs of parents; their involvement is welcomed and encouraged.
+Observation facilities are open daily, and parents are always invited to join their child for lunch.
+The CDL also hosts educational programs and social events for parents, as well as a biannual parent conference.

 Young Preschool Program

-The all-day preschool program is designed for children three and a half through five years old.
-The center has two multiage classrooms, each staffed with a lead teacher, assistant teacher and college student classroom aides.
-A typical day in the preschool program includes a variety of developmentally appropriate learning activities.
-Structuring the environment and planning activities for self-directed play and learning is a fundamental part of the CDL's educational program.
+The CDL has two multi-age classrooms, each staffed with a lead teacher, assistant teacher and college student classroom aides.
+A typical day in the preschool program includes a variety of developmentally appropriate learning activities in an environment structured for self-directed play.

-Curriculum activities include pretend play, open-ended creative and sensory experiences (painting, sand and water play, modeling clay, collage activities, etc.), construction activities with blocks and manipulative toys, mathematics and language games, gardening, cooking activities, and science "experiments."
-The preschool curriculum is reflective of the Arizona State Standards for Early Childhood Programs while being presented in a developmentally appropriate manner.
-Each day includes teacher-led "group times" during which children gather for creative movement activities, musical experiences, and stories.
+Curriculum activities include pretend play, open-ended creative and sensory experiences (painting, sand and water play, modeling clay, collage activities), construction activities with blocks, mathematics and language games, gardening, cooking activities, and science “experiments."
+Each day also includes teacher-led "group times" during which children gather for creative movement activities, musical experiences, and stories.
+The developmentally appropriate curriculum is reflective of the Arizona State Standards for Early Childhood Programs.